 - Using a hand whisk beat until the mix is combine and silky.

 - Pour the mix into the cake tin and flatten the top with the back of a spoon and bake for 45 minutes or until a skewer inserted in the center comes out clean.

 - Place the cake on a cooling rack until cold.

-- To make the frosting place the honey, avo and cocoa powder into the food processor and blitz until silky sooth.
+- To make the frosting place the maple syrup, avo and cocoa powder into the food processor and blitz until silky sooth.